 After a long day of touring downtown and trying out various things to do in the city, you should take a walk or subway ride up Yonge Street to do some shopping at Eaton Centre.
 Eaton Centre is a major attraction of Toronto.
 It is such a large mall that it has two different subway stops at either end.
 This mall has many high-end stores and, of course, affordable ones as well.
 There is something for everyone here.

 Check out some other things to do in Toronto here: Discover More Than Niagara Falls with these Day Trips from Toronto, Top Toronto’s Attractions: A Myriad of Diverse Culture, Art & Food, Be Charmed by the Diverse City: 20 Romantic Things to do in Toronto,

-Enjoy a different view of the Niagara Falls from the Observation Tower.
-The stunning views of the falls continues with the Bridal Veil Falls, otherwise known as Luna and Iris Falls, where you will feel the cold mist blow in all directions.
+One of the must-visits in New York is Niagara Falls.
+In fact, no list of day trips from Buffalo is complete without this stunning attraction.
+It’s less than 30 minutes away by car from Buffalo!
+Enjoy a different view of Niagara Falls from the Observation Tower.
+The stunning views of the falls continue with Bridal Veil Falls, formerly known as Luna Falls and Iris Falls.
 Though it’s the smallest of the three waterfalls that make up Niagara Falls, it is located on the American side and separates it from the famous Horseshoe Falls.